What should I expect as a teacher?

 What does a typical day look like for a Summit teacher?

-Curriculum: Summit’s curriculum is grounded in what science tells us about how students learn best.
-As a teacher, you’ll use Summit’s project-based curriculum and have opportunities to creatively differentiate for and engage each student.
-Learn more and explore the curriculum online.
+Summit’s curriculum is grounded in what science tells us about how students learn best.
+As a teacher, you’ll use Summit’s project-based curriculum and have opportunities to differentiate for and engage each student creatively.

 What are Summit schools like?